• Skip to primary navigation

 Moving forward together

 There are still struggles.
 Without health insurance, the cost of Reuben’s diabetic supplies and other medical needs are daunting.
 Sandra has fallen a few times and required treatment.
-But, they are moving forward together thanks, in part, to the strategies and knowledge they gained through the Economic Mobility Program.
+But, they are moving forward together thanks, in part, to the strategies and knowledge they gained through their time in the Financial Empowerment program.

 Your support made their hard work possible.
 Because of you, Reuben and Sandra remain safely housed and are now reaching for economic stability — even in this time of uncertainty.

-Filed Under: Campaign, Customer Stories Tagged With: #Challenge2020, #DoubleYourImpact, #MakeYourMatch, Customer, Economic Mobility, Financial Assistance, Health
+Filed Under: Campaign, Customer Stories Tagged With: #Challenge2020, #DoubleYourImpact, #MakeYourMatch, Customer, Economic Mobility, Financial Assistance, Financial Empowerment, Health

 Primary Sidebar